Safari (web browser): Safari 10

 Safari 10 was shipped with macOS Sierra and released for OS X Yosemite and OS X El Capitan on September 20, 2016.
 It had a redesigned Bookmark and History views, and double-clicking will centralized focus on a particular folder.
 The update redirected Safari extensions to be saved directly to Pocket and Dic Go.
 Software improvements included Autofill quality from the Contrast card and Web Inspector Timelines Tab, in-line sub-headlines, bylines, and publish dates.
 This version tracks and re-applies zoomed level to websites, and legacy plug-ins were disabled by default in favor of HTML5 versions of websites.
 Recently closed tabs can be reopened via the History menu, or by holding the "+" button in the tab bar, and using Shift-Command-T. When a link opens in a new tab; it is now possible to hit the back button or swipe to close it and go back to the original tab.
 Debugging is now supported on the Web Inspector.
 Safari 10 also includes several security updates, including fixes for six WebKit vulnerabilities and issues related to Reader and Tabs.
 The first version of Safari 10 was released on September 20, 2016, and the last version (10.1.2) was released on July 19, 2017.

 Safari 11

-Safari 11 was released on September 19, 2017 for OS X El Capitan and macOS Sierra.
-It was shipped with macOS High Sierra.
+Safari 11 was released on September 19, 2017, for OS X El Capitan and macOS Sierra, ahead of macOS High Sierra's release.
+It was included with High Sierra.
 Safari 11 included several new features such as Intelligent Tracking Prevention which aimed to prevent cross-site tracking by placing limitations on cookies and other website data.
 Intelligent Tracking Prevention allowed first-party cookies to continue track the browser history, though with time limits.
 For example, first-party cookies from ad-tech companies such as Google/Alphabet Inc., were set to expire in 24-hours after the visit.